-3.1.1 Geographical Location
+2.2.1.2 Geographical Location

 The relative neutron flux field sets the radiation exposure rates relative to a certain elevation in the world.
 The user may alter these assumptions to meet their specific use case.
-The higher the relative neutron flux, the larger the raw (base) transient FIT rate.
+The higher the relative neutron flux, the larger the raw (base) transient FIT rate will be.

-3.1.2 Life Cycle
+2.2.1.3 Life Cycle

-The default vehicle lifetime field sets the number of hours the vehicle (or system) is in use.
+The default vehicle lifetime field sets the amount of hours the vehicle (or system) is in use.
 This field is not directly used in the FMEDA calculation, however in conjunction with the on time (Ton), this sets the total Power On Hours (POH) which is directly used in the calculation of the raw (base) FIT rate of the device.
-The user may alter this assumption to meet their specific use case.
-The longer the vehicle lifetime, a larger number of Power On Hours (POH) are used in the calculation resulting in a larger the raw (base) FIT rate.
-Please note that for many automotive and industrial devices, this increase in raw (base) FIT rate is too small to be observable in the 'Totals' tabs.
+The user may alter this assumptions to meet their specific use case.
+The longer the vehicle lifetime, a larger number of Power On Hours (POH) will be used in the calculation resulting in a larger the raw (base) FIT rate.
+Please note that for many automotive and industrial devices, this increase in raw (base) FIT rate will be too small to be observable in the 'Totals' tabs.

-3.1.3 Use Case Thermal Management Control (Theta-Ja) and Use Case Power
+2.2.1.4 Use Case Thermal Management Control (Theta-Ja) and Use Case Power